Moco: A Learnable Meta Optimizer for Combinatorial Optimization: Introduction

+We improve on these aspects with \textsc{Moco}, which uses a lightweight construction process, only guided by a single continuous vector $\theta$.
+This vector contains one value per decision variable and models the likelihood of certain variables to be included in the solution.
+It is sometimes referred to as a \emph{heatmap}.
+Given a single instance, one needs to optimize over $\theta$ to construct optimal solutions for that instance.
+For this purpose we \emph{learn} a meta optimizer that takes information such as previously constructed solutions, information about the instance, the remaining optimization budget and more in order to update $\theta$.
+We follow the literature \cite{Metz2022.VeLO,Metz2019.Understanding} and use evolutionary strategies \cite{Salimans2017.Evolution} to train \textsc{Moco}, targeting the best overall solution found during the search.

 This learned optimizer has additional favorable properties such as the ability to optimize for a given inference budget as well as to adapt its strategy to a range of different budgets not seen during training.
-Our contributions can be summarized as follows:
+Our contributions are:

-\begin{itemize} \item We propose \textsc{Moco}, which combines a learnable meta-optimizer with established approaches for learning heuristics for discrete optimization problems. \item By formulating the problem over graphs, all relevant search features as well as the to be updated $\theta$ can be summarized into a graph structure.
-Thus, we employ a novel GNN-based approach for updating $\theta$.
-With that, we improve over established meta-optimizer architectures, which do not exploit our problem structure. \item We show that our meta optimizer makes effective use of the specified budget and learns budget-dependent strategies with larger budgets leading to better final solutions. \textsc{Moco} leads to competitive results and especially outperforms other approaches that utilize heatmaps significantly. \end{itemize}
+\begin{enumerate} \item We propose \textsc{Moco}, a \textbf{novel learnable optimizer} for combinatorial optimization that can learn to update an instance specific construction process based on feedback from previously constructed solutions. \item Our model is trained with an \textbf{inference budget aware} meta learning procedure.
+We show that this training procedure is effective such that higher budgets lead to better solutions.
+Additionally, we show that \textsc{Moco} learns to \textbf{generalize to different budgets} not seen during training and conditioning on higher budgets than seen during training also improves solution quality.
+Such budget conditioning is a novel feature in the NCO literature. \item Our experiments further show that learning to update the construction procedure improves significantly over other methods that utilize the same construction procedure.
+Additionally, we outperform methods on final solution quality, that do not rely on optimal solutions for supervised training.
+Code and checkpoints are available at \url{https://github.com/TimD3/Moco}. \end{enumerate}